Have you found yourself asking, “when does Disneyland decorate for Christmas?”. If so, you’ve come to the right place!

 Disney California Adventure decorates for Christmas around the same time as the main park, so you may as well check out the offerings at both, right?

-You’ll be immediately hit with the beautiful garlands and lights on Buena Vista Street, but the main draw is the enormous Christmas tree.
+You’ll immediately be hit with the beautiful garlands and lights on Buena Vista Street, but the enormous Christmas tree is the main draw.
 The decorations in Disney California are less traditional than those that you’d find in Disneyland, but they are awesome.

 For example, you’ll see decorations that look like those that you’d find in LA adorning Hollywood Boulevard, and who could forget the creatively decorated Grizzly Peak?
 I mean, the bear is dressed in a Christmas jumper – what could be better?